 Withdrawal and Refunds

-Once registered, a seat is reserved for the student and they are academically and financially responsible for their course(s) unless they withdraw officially by the given deadlines.
-The effective date of withdrawal is the date we receive written notice.
+Once registered, a seat is reserved for the student, and they are academically and financially responsible for their course(s) unless they withdraw officially by the given deadlines.
+The effective date of withdrawal is the date when we receive written notice.
 Students are not officially withdrawn if they cease to attend classes.
-Should students cease to attend classes, and do not withdraw officially, they will remain enrolled and will be assigned a "F" or "FNA" (fail) grade.
+Should students cease to attend classes, and do not withdraw officially, they will remain enrolled and will be assigned an "F" or "FNA" (fail) grade.
 If you are a full-time student, please visit Enrolment Services Withdrawal and Refunds.

 Withdrawal without academic penalty

-To withdraw from a course without academic penalty (e.g. without a "F" or "FNA" (fail) grade), students must withdraw officially by the midpoint of the course.
+To withdraw from a course without academic penalty (e.g. without an "F" or "FNA" (fail) grade), students must withdraw officially by the midpoint of the course.
 The midpoint is reached when 50 per cent of the scheduled classes (meetings) are completed.

 Withdrawal with partial refund